shrub-finance/docs/docs/05-faq.md

 ## What is Paper Gardens and how does it tie to Shrub Finance?

 We wanted to bring the most interesting way to learn crypto options to the space.
-Paper Gardens is our answer.

 Paper Gardens is an interactive multi-chapter story tied to Shrub Paper.
 Full of NFTs, rewards, and surprises.
-To learn more visit: https://shrub.finance
+To learn more visit: https://gardens.shrub.finance

+## What is the current state of the project?

+Shrub Paper, the paper trading platform by Shrub Finance is now live at: https://paper.shrub.finance.
+Paper Gardens chapter 3 will interact with Shrub Paper.
+To learn more about the next steps, see the Paper Gardens roadmap: https://shrub.finance/roadmap